I’ve put together this list of beaches near Savannah GA to help you plan the perfect getaway next time you’re visiting the city.

 The Vibe: Unplugged and a nature lover’s dream

 Hunting Island is South Carolina’s most popular state park, with more than a million annual visitors.
 Once you cross over the bridge, you’ll find 100+ campsites, 5 miles of beaches, a lighthouse, and a maritime forest.
-I consider it the perfect place for nature lovers!
+It’s the perfect place for nature lovers!

 ➡️ Visit Historic Landmarks: The island is home to the only historic lighthouse in the state still accessible to the public.
 Check to see if it’s open before visiting, since there are times when it has to shut down for repairs.